Children breathe 50 percent more air per pound than adults.

 Current No-Idle Zone Schools

 Congratulations to these Spokane County schools that have implemented the No-Idle Zone program.
-If your school is not on the list, contact Stephanie at email@example.com to get started.
+If your school is not on the list, contact firstname.lastname@example.org and we’ll get you started!

 Central Valley School District: